1. How can Milledgeville Cares help me?

 4. Why don’t churches help me more?

 Because of the economic situation, donations are down in churches, as well.
-Some church employees have experienced lay-offs, furlough days, reduced hours, pay cuts; and, in addition, they are forced to pay increased prices to provide for their own needs, so they have less to share with others.
+Some church members have experienced lay-offs, furlough days, reduced hours, pay cuts; and, in addition, they are forced to pay increased prices to provide for their own needs, so they have less to share with others.
+Our economy is not as strong as it once was.